rexct/script2compile_nextvod/README.md

 script2compile_nexvod
 =====================

-script to compile kernel and uboot for nexvod in CentOS 6.4 with STlinux2.4 cross compiler
+script to compile kernel and uboot for nextvod in CentOS 6.4 with STlinux2.4 cross compiler